 Advocates Primarily Serve as Officers of the Court, Then Represent Their Clients: Supreme Court

-Advocates as Officers of the Court: The concept of advocates serving as officers of the court highlights their dual role in the legal system.
+The concept of advocates serving as officers of the courts highlights their dual role in the legal system.
 As officers of the court, advocates are duty-bound to assist the court in the administration of justice.
 This duty takes precedence over their obligations to their clients and requires advocates to act with honesty, integrity, and impartiality.

 Legal education institutions and bar associations play a crucial role in instilling ethical values and professional conduct in aspiring lawyers.
 By providing comprehensive training on legal ethics and professional responsibility, these institutions prepare lawyers to fulfill their duties as officers of the court effectively.